How Artificial Intelligence will Impact the Construction Industry Part 1

 This is where artificial intelligence (AI) comes in.
 Artificial intelligence is the formation of computer systems that can perform tasks that normally require human intelligence.
 In a labor intensive, complex, and potentially dangerous industry like construction, the applications are both important and plentiful.

 In this article we will discuss some the specific ways in which AI is making an impact on the construction industry.
+To skip to part 2, click here.

 Predicting Maintenance Issues